whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme_mod.txt

 -Monsters can use "waketarget" field; they will trigger that entity upon sighting the player (eg. waketarget a button to simulate them pressing it); uses "delay" field if non-zero
--Path corners can also use "waketarget"; this target will be used when a monster or train reaches the path corner -Monsters will wait at a path corner if it has a wait value -Monster spawner func's can spawn more types of monsters (see spawnflags for full list); use SPAWN_SUPER (8388608) to spawn monster's super variant if applicable
+-Path corners can also use "waketarget"; this target will be used when a monster or train reaches the path corner -Monsters will wait at a path corner if it has a wait value -Monster spawner func's can spawn more types of monsters (see spawnflags for full list); use SPAWN_SUPER spawnflag to use strong variant if applicable
 -Torches & flames can use alternate sounds & volumes, determined by soundtype field -Torches can emit ambient sounds (in vanilla they don't - use spawnflag 4 to enable) and the sounds will be toggled if the torch is triggered or shootable
 -Relays can have a random delay; minimum and maximum seconds determined by cnt & lifetime fields